wp-plugins/facebook-thumb-fixer/readme.txt

 == Changelog ==

+= 1.3 =

+* Included new open graph properties for og:description, og:site_name and og:type.
+* Added visual indication of the field on the settings page.
+* Fixed width on preview image (for when someone accidentally uses a massive image).
+* Updated help guide.

 = 1.2.3 =

 * Changed comment output in head to 'Open Graph' instead of 'Facebook Open Graph'.